jennyc5/Group-2-MIST-4610-Project-1/README.md

 Query 5: StrengthandConditioning()

+Instruction:

-Instruction: List out all the Strength and Conditioning coaches' information and their respective facilities and locations.
+List out all the Strength and Conditioning coaches' information and their respective facilities and locations.

 Significance: The team is conducting an audit on its facility staff and needs to know the information of the coaches and the facilties in whch they coach.

+Query:
+CREATE PROCEDURE StrengthandConditioning()
-Query: SELECT CONCAT(fName, ", " ,lname) AS `Strength and Conditioning Coach`, phoneNumber, Facilities.location
+SELECT CONCAT(fName, ", " ,lname) AS `Strength and Conditioning Coach`, phoneNumber, Facilities.location
 FROM Staff
 JOIN Facilities on Staff.Facilities_facilityID = Facilities.facilityID
 WHERE jobTitle = "Strength and Conditioning Coach" GROUP BY fName, lname, Facilities.location, phoneNumber;

+CALL StrengthandConditioning();

 Result: